remacs/remacs/CONTRIBUTING.md

   This will do the work to transform the definition into Rust.
 You can then yank and paste it into the appropriate Rust file or start a new one.
   Now you need to port the body of the function.
-* Try to use types where possible. `LispObject` is analogous to a void pointer in C or using the base class in a object hierarchy.
-Often we can do better.
+* Try to use more exact types where possible. `LispObject` allows anything, and often we can do better.
 * Check for Rust compiler warnings, as CI won't go green if there are warnings.
 * Try to check your code with Clippy. `cargo clippy` will run the linter.